Cheese: Cheeseboard

 A cheeseboard (or cheese course) may be served at the end of a meal before or following dessert, or replacing the last course.
 The British tradition is to have cheese after dessert, accompanied by sweet wines like port.
 In France, cheese is consumed before dessert, with robust red wine.
 A cheeseboard typically has contrasting cheeses with accompaniments, such as crackers, biscuits, grapes, nuts, celery or chutney.

 A cheeseboard typically contains four to six cheeses, for example: mature Cheddar or Comté (hard: cow's milk cheeses); Brie or Camembert (soft: cow's milk); a blue cheese such as Stilton (hard: cow's milk), Roquefort (medium: ewe's milk) or Bleu d'Auvergne (medium-soft cow's milk); and a soft/medium-soft goat's cheese (e.g. Sainte-Maure de Touraine, Pantysgawn, Crottin de Chavignol).

 A cheeseboard 70 ft long was used to feature the variety of cheeses manufactured in Wisconsin, where the state legislature recognizes a "cheesehead" hat as a state symbol.

 Nutrition and health

+Nutritional value

 The nutritional value of cheese varies widely.
 Low-fat cottage cheese is 2% fat and 11% protein while dry queso seco cheese is 24% fat and 25% protein, and full-fat cream cheese is 34% fat and 6% protein.
 In general, cheese is a rich source (20% or more of the Daily Value, DV) of calcium, protein, phosphorus, sodium and saturated fat.
 A 17-gram (one slice) serving of cheddar cheese contains about 4 g of protein and 120 milligrams of calcium.
-Nutritionally, cheese is essentially concentrated milk, but altered by the culturing and aging processes: it takes about 200 g of milk to provide that much protein, and 150 g to equal the calcium.